-Future printers can make Pizza, Roti and Chapati.
+Future printers can make Pizza, Roti, and Chapati.
 The Future of Computers & Internet Technologies is growing so fast.
 The future of printing technologies is also going fast.
-Printer companies are investing to the future of 3d printing.
+Printer companies are investing in the future of 3d printing.

-In his YouTube page, Contractor said that it took about 70 seconds to cook the pizza after the 3D printer finished doing its thing.
+On his YouTube page, the Contractor said that it took about 70 seconds to cook the pizza after the 3D printer finished doing its thing.